ndekeister-us/ember-test-cs-data-table/README.md

 - columns customization, end-user can
   - re-order columns
   - manage columns visibility (hide or display some columns)
-- fully customizable cell content (you can use your own components)
+- fully customizable cell content (you can easily use your own components)
 - customize display of "empty data" and "no search results" state
+- rows selection
+- custom actions on selected rows

 ## Demo